-This redefinition of power has led to a constant pressure to outradicalize others.
-18 If power resides in hitherto unacknowledged aspects of language, discourse, or the symbolic order, then there is literally no limit to ever new and more radical discoveries of power effects.
-And if it is power that determines cultural meaning, then the major question must be the possibility or impossibility of opposition.
-"Opposition," however, also changes in nature.
+This redefinition of power has led to a constant pressure to outradicalize others.12 If power resides in hitherto unacknowledged aspects of language, discourse, or the symbolic order, then there is literally no limit to ever new and more radical discoveries of power effects.
+And if it is power that determines cultural meaning, then the major question must be that of the possibility or impossibility of opposition.
+"Opposition," however, also changes its nature.
 In view of the shrewd containment of all resistance by discursive regimes, the only way out lies in radical otherness or difference.
-Thus, the development of cultural radicalism has taken a characteristic course: from neo-Marxism with its critique of the market (which still implies the possibility of resistance) to Foucauldian neohistoricism (which unmasks this form of resistance as really a hidden form of complicity) to race, class, and gender studies (which revive the possibility of resistance by locating it in "difference").
-Actually, the current umbrella concept "race, class, and gender" is a misnomer, because the category of "class" cannot constitute radical difference.
-Consequently, class analysis no longer constitutes a genuine theoretical option for the new cultural radicalism, while, sexual preference, on the other hand, constitutes elementary, unbridgeable difference and has therefore moved to the center of revisionist approaches.
+Thus, the development of cultural radicalism has taken a characteristic course: from neo-Marxism with its critique of the market (which still implies the possibility of resistance) to Foucauldian neo-historicism (which unmasks this form of resistance as really a hidden form of complicity) to race, class, and gender